Welcome to my little corner! Let’s have a fika and I will tell you my story!

 The door at HiPT Group was opened for me and soon became a milestone in my career life.
 So much love and friendship were enjoyed, and to me the company was a family of five hundred co-workers.
 Starting as an Internal Relations Specialist I became the Public Relations Manager at the age of 26.

 Some asked me if I felt bored in Sweden where I do not speak Vietnamese on a daily basis, having a narrow circle of friends, not much of chitchatting, no draft beer and street food.
 Well, lots of events were enjoyed during my first two years here and there in Sweden and Europe.
-Time and space challenges the relationships.
+Time and space challenge the relationships.
 My friendships get more fruitful regardless where we are in this world.

 Life in Sweden compensates me with more time for my loving people, studying, reading, gardening, and traveling.
 My English and Swedish are impressively improved.
 Sweden is a paradise for those who loves to learn and try out ideas.
 Swedes are humble and warm and polite.
-Traditions are respected, family is uppermost.
+Traditions are respected.
+Family is uppermost.
 The nature is amazing.

-The habit of pondering what I have experienced brings me a rich reflection: cultural differences; personal preferences; my previous and current identity.
+The habit of pondering what I have experienced brings me a rich reflection: cultural differences; personal preferences; my previous and current identities.
 I see part of me in the way Swedes live.
 Just play your role well in the society, be hardworking and honest, be a good team-player, and while excelling don’t forget to stay lagom!

 Are you with me?
 Share your thoughts by writing comments or sending personal feedback to me via email@example.com.